kk663/znn-release/docs/tutorial.rst

 Step 6 - Once you have determined that the neural network fits the data well enough (e.g.: flat-line in rand score), simply terminate training by typing ``ctrl + C``.
 Try training the neural network for 2-3 hours before terminating training.

-Step 7 - We now need to run inference/forward-pass on the test stack (stack1) using the trained neural network model (note that we train on stack2).
+Step 7 - We now need to run inference/forward pass on the test stack (stack1) using the trained neural network model (note that we train on stack2).
 Type the following commands (need to be root user - type ``sudo su`` if needed):
 ::
     cd /opt/znn-release/python
     python forward.py -c config.cfg